stolostron/rhacm-docs/cert_manager/cert_mgmt_ingress.md

 2. After all pods are restarted, navigate to the Red Hat Advanced Cluster Management for Kubernetes console from your browser.
 Verify that the current certificate is your certificate, and that all console access and login functionality remain the same.

-3. Delete the bring your own (byo) ingress secret by running the following command:
+3. Delete the Bring Your Own (BYO) ingress secret by running the following command:

    ```
    oc delete secret -n open-cluster-management byo-ingress-tls-secret